natecostello/van_two_point_oh/landing.md

 ## Design Goals And Resulting Features

 Rusalka needed to comfortably accommodate two adults and two cats full time in primarily moderate climates punctuated by four season extremes.
-This implies the need for insulation, heat, forced and natural ventilation, and <sup>\*</sup>air conditioning.
-It also implies the need for range and <sup>\*</sup>oven cooking, refrigeration, a <sup>\*</sup>freezer, and water storage and dispensing.
+This implies the need for insulation, heat, forced and natural ventilation, and air conditioning.
+It also implies the need for range and oven cooking, refrigeration, a freezer, and water storage and dispensing.

 It needed adequate internet and communications capability to allow two adults to work remotely.
 This was satisfied by a wifi-as-wan source, vehicle hotspot, and starlink.